YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] 406MK6; 128SKC; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 * Desc:
->While her tanking skill isn't good enough to make her the tank she's meant to be, she is undeniably hard to kill thanks to her large HP pool and all-around excellent stats, AA included (a rarity among BB/Cs); her double damage proc needs RNG to work, but when it does it will annihilate whatever she aimed at.
+>While her tanking skill isn't good enough to make her the tank she's meant to be, she is still hard to kill thanks to her large HP pool and all-around excellent stats, AA included (a rarity among BB/Cs); mercifully, even if the proc turns out to be useless for the intended purpose, it will at least raise her firepower in the process.
+A slow ramp, sure, but better than nothing.
+Her double damage proc needs RNG to work, but when it does it'll let her deal significant damage.

 ![BB](/Images-for-the-Guide/Duke_of_YorkChibi.png "Dork") - **[HMS Duke of York](https://azurlane.koumakan.jp/Duke_of_York)**
 * Roles: